S. Davies is a writer, speaker, and communications coach. She teaches her clients how to express themselves with power and impact.

 Another reason it's a big mistake to read from your handouts is that it's too easy for your audience to zone out, or worse, fall asleep!
 If your audience already has all your important points written down in front of them, there’s no reason for them to listen carefully for any compelling insights and “a-ha” moments.
 There's no way to build suspense or add drama to your speech because they can easily skip ahead and see what's coming.
-The best speakers---the ones who never make this mistake---keep their audiences entertained and engaged by not giving away all their secrets in a handout.
+The best speakers—the ones who never make this mistake—keep their audiences entertained and engaged by not giving away all their secrets in a handout.

-2. Don’t lean on the lectern while you are speaking.
 Keep a comfortable distance from the lectern so that you can move about freely.
 Leaning on the lectern makes you look lazy, insecure, or tired, and it robs you of the opportunity to animate your presentation with appropriate hand gestures and body language.
 Also, leaning on and off the lectern while you speak can create distracting tapping and rattling sounds.

-3. Don’t put your hands in your pockets for long periods of time.
 This tends to make you look unprofessional.
 It’s OK to put one hand in your pocket briefly but don’t play or fidget with items in your pockets.
 Putting one hand in your pocket loosely can draw attention to your other more animated hand and make you look a little more relaxed.
 Two hands in your pocket can make you look aloof and smug.

-4. If you are using a pointer, don’t wave it around like a baton.
 You’re not conducting an orchestra so there is no need to hang onto the pointer when you are not using it to draw attention to something in your presentation.
 Put it down gently when you are not using it.

-© 2016 Sally Hayes
+© 2016 S Davies